-C21 and C22 were originally 10uF electrolytic capacitors.
+C21 and C22 were originally 10uF electrolytic capacitors in the early QCX PCB revisions.
 Some constructors experimented and found that if these capacitors are reduced to 0.1uF the residual Transmit/Receive switchover click is even further attenuated.
 However, 0.1uF also reduces the gain of the receiver chain by 14dB; although overall the receiver has quite high gain, a loss of 14dB may still be too much particularly on higher frequency bands where the noise levels are lower.
 Therefore, the current kit is supplied with 1uF capacitors, which provide the click attenuation but have negligible effect on the gain.